juanfgalindo/IEEE_R9_Industry_Ambassadors/README.md

 How it Works
 The script reads data from a Google Sheet (either by uploading a CSV/Excel file or directly from a public Google Sheet URL), processes the entries, and calculates points for various activities such as recruiting new members, forming local groups, holding meetings, and promoting events.
 Crucially, only validated entries are included in the scoring.

 The final output is a table showing each ambassador's score broken down by activity type, along with their total score, sorted from highest to lowest.
 Additionally, the program now generates a horizontal bar chart visualizing the total points for each ambassador, providing a quick and intuitive overview of the standings.
+This chart can also be downloaded as a PNG image.

 Setup and Usage
 Follow these steps to get your ambassador scores: